α

 • Don't manufacture conviction

-• Continue researching but don't deploy capital simply because it's available
+• Don't deploy capital simply because it's available

 Output